 Satellite dishes may not be visible from the front of the home.
 That is, no part of the dish should protrude above the top of the roofline.

+The installation of a satellite dish does not require Architectural approval but RFCA reserves the right to demand its timely removal in its sole and absolute discretion if it violates the stated requirements.

 Sheds and Bins

-Sheds must be of wood or wood-like composite and have a footprint no larger than 65 square feet, and the walls may be up to 6’ not including peak.
-No metal or vinyl sheds are allowed.
+Sheds must be of wood, wood-like composite, or vinyl and have a footprint no larger than 65 square feet, and the walls may be up to 6’ not including peak.
+No metal sheds are allowed.
 A maximum of 6’ feet is allowed along the alley.

 Sheds may be placed only in the rear yard.
 Side-yard sheds or bins are not permitted under Baltimore County regulations.